 Students will each conceive, plan and implement a Social Practice project (or in-depth proposal) with a broad focus on unknown stories about the place where the student now lives (its history, current issues, diverse communities).

 Requisite: Nomination by the art departments of each of the Five Colleges.
 Limited to 15 students, with spaces reserved for 3 students from each of the Five Colleges.
 Fall semester.
-Visiting Lecturer Herman.2015-16: Not offered
+Visiting Lecturer Herman.2016-17: Offered in Fall 2016

 An investigation of ideas into the development of visual imagery focusing on series of works utilizing drawing and printmaking.
 Contemporary and historical references of artists' series of works will be studied in conjunction with students' individual projects, culminating in a final project consisting of a cohesive, visual body of work.
 Experimentation of conceptual and technical boundaries will be encouraged and explored.
 Discussion and critiques will be held regularly in both group and individual formats.
 Visual work will include a wide variety of drawing media, including, but not limited to traditional methods.
 The techniques of intaglio and relief printmaking will be used in combination with and concurrent to the drawn images.